MEET OUR GRANTEES

 EnoB delivers “edutainment” or educational entertainment to patients who are physically impaired, hospitalized or economically disadvantaged.
 EnoB has served approximately 25,000 individuals through a total of 350 volunteer-based outreach events in the tri-state area.
 Funding will support EnoB’s musical outreach program through which it provides high-quality, free- admission concerts for the elderly, their family members and patients.

 Family Touch USA

-Funding will be used to support the Joyful Learning After-school Program for children from low-income immigrant families.
-The program provides quality education through individualized homework assistance and tutoring services for children who are experiencing academic delays due to the lack of educational opportunities or cultural barriers.
-For a well-rounded experience of growth, the program includes English and Math tutoring sessions, Art/Science Projects, and Music, Theater, and Chess classes.
-Operational hours are Monday to Friday, 3:30 – 6:00 p.m. with learners from kindergarten to 7th grade.
+This program provides quality education through individualized homework assistance and tutoring services for children and youth from low-income immigrant families who are experiencing academic delays due to the lack of educational opportunities or cultural barriers.
+The program includes English and Math tutoring sessions, Art/Science Projects, Music, Theater and Chess classes for students from 1st grade to 8th grade.

 Korean American Civic Empowerment for Community, Inc. (KACE)

 Legal Task Force to Protect Immigrants